michaeljolley/number-one/README.md

 - Responds to commands in the chatroom (i.e. !help)
 - Provides overlays that can be added to the stream to provide context, information, etc
 - An admin panel to control various commands and features of the bot
-- Stores all events of a stream in a Vonage Conversation for later analysis
+- Stores all events of a stream in a FaunaDb for later analysis
-- Provides mechanism for viewers to join a stream via their webcam/microphone

 ## Environment Variables